TaxStatsCloud/SubmitSmart/replit.md

 - **Documentation Guidance**: Provide hints and support for users to upload correct documentation
 - **Authority Compliance**: Ensure all filings meet the highest standards for HMRC and Companies House acceptance

+## Known Development Limitations

+### Vite HMR WebSocket Warning (Development Only)
+- **Issue**: Vite's Hot Module Replacement (HMR) WebSocket shows `wss://localhost:undefined` error in development console
+- **Cause**: Replit's proxy environment obscures the dev server port from Vite's HMR client
+- **Impact**: Development-only console warning; does NOT affect application functionality or production builds
+- **Resolution**: This is a known Vite + Replit infrastructure limitation.
+The application's WebSocket (/api/ws) works perfectly.
+Production builds do not include HMR, so this issue does not exist in production.
+- **Action**: No code changes required; documented for developer awareness

 ## Strategic Staged Rollout Plan

 ### Stage 1: Simple Filings (Immediate Launch)